Using Linux to Build Custom Topo Maps

 creation of great community resources like these.

-document.
-Under Debian, just install the gdal-bin package; otherwise,
+this document.
+Under Debian, just install the gdal-bin package;

 - Navigate to the directory containing your GeoTIFF DEM file.